chadha19/LeaseLink/VERCEL_FIX_INSTRUCTIONS.md

 # Vercel Deployment - READY TO DEPLOY ✅

-## Status: SIMPLIFIED CONFIGURATION - Ready for Deployment
+## Status: FIXING SERVERLESS FUNCTION CRASH

-Simplified Vercel configuration to fix runtime errors.
-Using minimal setup for reliable deployment.
+Fixed serverless function crash by simplifying the API handler.
+The function was crashing due to complex Express setup in serverless environment.

 ## What Was Fixed
 - ✅ **Serverless Function**: Created `/api/server.ts` as Vercel entry point